 - 1. Ensure that all staff/volunteers are aware of this Policy & Procedure and any relevant codes and practices. - 2.
-Ensure local contact numbers are displayed in an accessible place for staff and volunteers to refer to, these include, Local Authority/Trust referral teams (children and adults) and the Local Area Designated Officer (LADO)
+Ensure local contact numbers are recorded in an accessible place for staff and volunteers to include, as relevant: - Local Authority/Trust referral/duty teams (children and adults), the Local Area Designated Officer (LADO) in England and Wales - 3.
+Ensure all staff members are directed to access the local LSCB website in England and Wales and familiarise themselves with the local arrangements and procedures